Ship DSC Reception and Reporting

 2,187.5 kHz, 4,207.5 kHz, 6,312 kHz, 8,414.5 kHz, 12,577 kHz, 16,804.5 kHz, VHF-CH70 156.525 MHz

-Each DSC frequency is being received in USB mode with a very narrow I.F. filter and fed out to YaDD using separate channels of VB Audio Cable.
-I run seven copies of YaDD from separate folders on the computer, one for each frequency.
+I run six copies of YaDD from separate folders on the computer, one for each frequency.
 Each instance of YaDD decodes the messages for that frequency and outputs a UDP data stream to YaDD2MAP.
-YaDD2MAP then sends the compiled stream to yaddnet.org as well as attempting to plot stations on a map.
+YaDD2MAP then sends the compiled stream via UDP to yaddnet.org.